onebeyond/systemic/README.md

 start()
 ```

-See the [examples](https://github.com/guidesmiths/systemic/tree/master/examples) for mode details and don't miss the section on [bootstrapping](#bootstraping-components) for how to organise large projects.
+See the [examples](https://github.com/guidesmiths/systemic/tree/master/examples) for mode details and don't miss the section on [bootstrapping](#bootstraping-components) for how to organize large projects.

 ### Why Use Dependency Injection With Node.js?
 Node.js applications tend to be small and have few layers than applications developed in other languages such as Java.
 This reduces the benefit of dependency injection, which encouraged [the Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), discouraged [God Objects](https://en.wikipedia.org/wiki/God_object) and facilitated unit testing through [test doubles](https://en.wikipedia.org/wiki/Test_double).